 Much like in-person inspections, virtual inspections offer interested parties the opportunity to review and evaluate whether a property meets their needs and expectations.
 The only difference is that this occurs digitally.
 For some, this serves many advantages, but for others, it is somewhat odd.
 Virtual inspections can be the perfect solution for anyone who is time-poor.
 For others though, they prefer to inspect residences in person to get a more accurate sense of the place.
 Many buyers rely on creating an emotional connection by physically attending an open and would rather make a decision that way.
 Either way, virtual inspections are something we all must adjust to whilst we navigate the COVID-19 pandemic.
 Real estates agents must search for IT support services that will help them to provide the best service to their current and future clients.

 Aside from the convenience that virtual inspections offer, this method is particularly suitable for interstate buyers.
 If a property has its full details and a virtual tour is displayed online, a buyer can potentially view all aspects of that property from anywhere in the world.
+Potential buyers can view the home to see whether it meets their personal style, such as whether the design features an art deco design or coastal interior design styles.
 For busy people with a flat out a work schedule, a virtual inspection also provides easy access to those who may work during regular trading hours.
 Due to the development of technology, inspecting a home can be done at any time during the day or week and in any location.
 All you need is access to the internet!
 Not only is this convenient for buyers, but those who are wanting to rent.
 The virtual inspection option eliminates the slightly awkward feeling of walking through someone else’s home.
 By conducting inspections online, any feelings of anxiety for tenants, or individuals that inspect the property can be removed.
 With such convenience, the process is ultimately sped up, and therefore the application process is a lot quicker.
 Not only is this good for investors (as every day an investment property sits still, it loses money), but also for those urgently looking for a home.

 Better Consumer Experience